Laparoscopic Surgery.

 Can I choose laparoscopic surgery for my male dog?

-Laparoscopic surgery is an excellent choice for male dogs that have retained / undescended testicles, however we recommend a standard castration procedure for the majority of our male canine patients who do not have retained testicles.
+Laparoscopic surgery is an excellent choice for male dogs with retained/undescended testicles, however, we recommend a standard castration procedure for the majority of our male canine patients without retained testicles.

 What other procedures can be performed laparoscopically?